caoimghgin/genome-style-dictionary/README.md

 Much of the code in genome-style-dictionary is leveraged from Cristianos [didoo/style-dictionary-demo](https://github.com/didoo/style-dictionary-demo) GitHub but is significantly refactored to ensure classes and functions are manageable and easy to read.
 Original code is prefixed with csms/ to give credit to the Cosmos Design System which it was created for.
 New code is prefixed with gnm/ to denote it is genome specific.

 ## Demo
-Genome Style Dictionary is based on a fictionalized future world (dystopian?) where a new mega-corporation named FANG buys Facebook, Amazon, Apple, Netflix. and Google.
+The Genome Style Dictionary demo is based on a fictionalized future world (dystopian?) where a new mega-corporation named FANG buys Facebook, Amazon, Apple, Netflix. and Google.
 The CEO of FANG corporation has chosen a design system to align all brands and decreed all companies must adopt, or else!
-The system needs to accommodate all brands, all platforms, with minimal impact to each organizations unique look/feel.
+The system needs to accommodate all brands and platforms with minimal impact to each organizations unique look/feel.
 Additionally, the system must support dark-mode as well.

-This scenario is tremendously difficult, but it highlights all the edge cases we are likely to run into as we build white-label design systems.
+Just so you're aware, neither FANG Corp. or Genome Design System exists.
+However, this extreme scenario highlights all the edge cases Design Systems Professionals will encounter when building white-label design systems.
+It also highlights the need to customize Style Dictionary so you can take advantage of automated token.json output from Figma.
+The first thing we need to realize is the organization presented in Figma does not (and should not) be 1:1 with the organization developers want or need (and vice-versa).

 ## Initial setup